19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Animate Dead.md

 You summon a [Huge](../../../../Game%20Procedures/Core%20Procedures/Geometry.md#Sizes) horde of skeletons.

 When another creature becomes [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with the horde, you may have the horde deal 2d6 [Mundane Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mundane%20Damage.md) to them.
-The horde can only deal damage once per [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md).
+The horde can only deal damage to the same creature once per [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md).

 During your [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md), you can move the horde up to 30 feet.
 The horde must be able to walk to where you direct them to go.
 The horde has no other [Actions](../../../../Game%20Procedures/Core%20Procedures/Action.md).